|

 governance

-The dams and power generation facilities and operations are governed by the following state and federal regulatory bodies:
+The dams and operations are governed by the following State of Michigan regulatory bodies:

 Michigan Department of Environment, Great Lakes, and Energy (EGLE)